unsalted/docker-nheqminer-cuda/README.md

 ### Requirements
 ---
-This assumes that current versions of NVIDIA drivers and Docker is installed, it also requires the [nvidia-docker plugin](https://github.com/NVIDIA/nvidia-docker) which allows the image to access the host GPU and drivers with minimal extra requirements on *you* or  the host.
+This assumes that current version of NVIDIA drivers and Docker is installed, it also requires the [nvidia-docker plugin](https://github.com/NVIDIA/nvidia-docker) which allows the image to access the host GPU and drivers with minimal extra requirements on *you* or  the host.

 For convenience there is also a [*cpu only*](https://github.com/unsalted/docker-nheqminer-cuda/blob/cpu/Dockerfile) build.